bartzalewski/schoolify/README.md

 # schoolify - the first globalized electronic diary for schools

 This is my first ReactJS project.
-It will contain things like school's news feed, list of grades, upcoming tests, homework and a lesson plan.
+It will contain things like school's news feed, upcoming tests, homework and a lesson plan.
 Feel free to view my code.

 Link to the app: https://schoolify.app/